Psychological DISORDERS – Neuroses (Part 3b)

 Neurotic Depression – same mental & physical problems as depression, with less severe but longer-lasting symptoms

-Obsessive-compulsive – the need to repeatedly check things, perform certain routines (“rituals”), or recurring thoughts, which control behavior
+Obsessive-compulsive – the need to repeatedly check things, perform certain routines (“rituals”), or having recurring unwanted thoughts, which control behavior

-Phobic state – an irrational fear of a place or situation that makes one feel powerless & not in control
+Phobic state – an irrational fear of a place or situation that makes one feel powerless & out of control (no choice)

 Panic (without agoraphobia) – sudden periods of intense fear that may include palpitations, sweating, shaking, shortness of breath, numbness, or a feeling that something really bad is going to happen